 The responsibility for transportation capital improvements generally follows the land use jurisdictional responsibilities.
-The notable exception to that is the Washington State Highway System, for which the Washington State Department of Transportation has responsibility as shown in Appendix B, Figure 35.
+The notable exception to that is the Washington State Highway System, for which the Washington State Department of Transportation has responsibility (see Figure 35).

-The analysis of the transportation element and associated transportation capital project lists differs from other capital facilities as it is structured to respond to the applicable state requirements as noted in the Definitions section of this review document.
+The analysis of the transportation element and associated transportation capital project lists differs from other capital facilities as it is structured to respond to the applicable state requirements (as noted in the Definitions section of this review document).